JoshIsAStudent/physical-computing/01-photoresistor-decoder/README.md

 @complete-code

-## Step 3: Displaying the decoded signal
+## Step 3: Displaying The Decoded Signal
 Now that our code is decoding the signal, we want to display that using our four LEDs.
 Each LED has it's own [X]>[How many??]Ω resistor.
 They are wired the same, except that they each connect to a different pin on the Arduino.
 As we want the left-most LED to display the most significant bit (the 10th bit), we will connect it to pin 13.

 []>[Show a diagram!]